eProsima/AML-IP/amlip_docs/rst/getting_started/project_overview.rst

 The whole project is hosted on a |github| repository, and can be found in the following url: |githubpage|.
 The code project is divided in sub-packages that can be built, installed and tested independently.

-|amlip| is a software project that does not rely on any specific hardware or :term:`OS`,
-and does not require any physical infrastructure.
+|amlip| is a software project that does not rely on any specific hardware or Operating System, and does not require any physical infrastructure.
 The storage and CI is hosted by |github|.